|

 was announced for release in the summer of 1989, perfectly in synch with the

-character’s fiftieth anniversary of first appearing in DETECTIVE COMICS.
+character’s 50th anniversary of first appearing in Detective Comics.

 The pre-release controversy and anticipation reached heights unheard of